api3dao/airnode/packages/airnode-examples/README.md

 depending on how you would like to run the example - e.g. you don't need to start a hardhat network locally when you intend to run the example with a public network.

-If using a Linux distribution that enforces Selinux policies, make sure allow the Docker images access to the host directory by
+If using a Linux distribution that enforces SELinux policies, make sure allow the Docker images access to the host directory by
 [creating an appropriate rule](https://stackoverflow.com/questions/24288616/permission-denied-on-accessing-host-directory-in-docker).